CSCfi/csc-user-guide/docs/apps/pytorch.md

 !!!
 News

-    **5.5.2022** Due to Mahti's update to Red Hat Enterprise Linux 8, the number of supported PyTorch version has been reduced to the most recent version.
-Please [contact our servicedesk](../support/contact.md) if you really need an older version.
+    **5.5.2022** Due to Mahti's update to Red Hat Enterprise Linux 8 (RHEL8), the number of fully supported PyTorch versions has been reduced.
+Please [contact our servicedesk](../support/contact.md) if you really need access to other versions.

     **4.2.2022** All old PyTorch versions which were based on direct Conda installations have been deprecated, and we encourage users to move to newer